 Our top pick for the best 3D pen to buy now is the MYNT3D Pro.
 The lightweight, ergonomic stylus is aimed at those who have a little experience with 3D drawing, and there are plenty of features that help elevate this pen from the competition.
 An adjustable feed lets you regulate the speed and flow of the material to help you stay in complete control and tackle differing levels of detail effectively.
 Temperature can be adjusted in 1-degree increments; monitored via a clear OLED display.

 Many 3D pens work with ABS and PLA.
 This MYNT3D pen goes one step further, opening the possibilities up to any thermoplastic.
 "If it is 1.75mm and melts between 140-230° C, then it will work in the MYNT3D Pen", says the description – consider, for example, filaments infused with wood or bronze.
 The modular nozzle design can be replaced easily, which means mistakes with temperature won't put your 3D pen out of action forever.
-Finally, this pen is USB powered, which means if you want to do some 3D drawing on the go, you can do so by hooking this pen up to a battery power pack.
+Finally, this pen is USB powered, which means if you want to do some 3D drawing on the go, you can do so by hooking this pen up to one of the best power banks around.

 The new SCRIB3D P1 3D Pen is designed to be very beginner friendly, with intuitive controls and easy setup (there's also a step-by-step manual and stencil guide for total novices).
 A stepless speed slider makes it simple to stay in complete control of your 3D drawing – you can slow things down when you need to tackle intricate areas more steadily, or speed it up to fill in large areas quickly.
 You can also adjust the temperature for use with different types of filament.
 The pen comes in packs with either 3 colours or 10 colours of PLA plastic provided, but it's also compatible with ABS.